EUDAT-B2NOTE/b2note/README.md

 >     Created for Project:    EUDAT2020

 EUDAT receives funding from the European Union's Horizon 2020 programme - DG CONNECT e-Infrastructures.
 Contract No. 654065

+## Release notes
+- upgraded to python 3.6, django 2.2, migrated from mongoengine to djongo
+- sqlite version 3.8 and above is required
+- mongodb version 4.x is required